 - In other words, I like fencing, fighting, torture, revenge, giants, monsters, chases, escapes, true love, miracles … and The Princess Bride.

 - I once told Aaron Carter to “eat shit.”
 To his face.
 Ten years later it remains my greatest accomplishment.

 - I tend to disappear from the blogosphere from time to time, so if the blog goes dormant for a month or so, don’t be alarmed.
 I assure you I’ll come back.
 (Once all the Doritos are gone.)
 Likely with a different blog.
 Don’t worry, though, I’ve only done this 38 times before.

 - Favourite Book: I Know This Much is True by Wally Lamb

-- Favourite Character: Lucifer, from Paradise Lost
+- Favourite Character: Lucifer in Paradise Lost

-- Books I always recommend to people: Memory, Sorrow and Thorn by Tad Williams; Skippy Dies by Paul Murray; The Book of Joby by Mark J. Ferrari; River of Stars by Guy Gavriel Kay; The Perks of Being a Wallflower by Stephen Chbosky
+- Books I always recommend to people: Memory, Sorrow and Thorn by Tad Williams; Skippy Dies by Paul Murray; The Book of Joby by Mark J. Ferrari; River of Stars by Guy Gavriel Kay; and The Perks of Being a Wallflower by Stephen Chbosky

 Follow Me on Twitter: